kingofnetflix/Incognito/static/vanilla/README.md

-I will provide no support for this client
+I will provide no support for eaglercraft